darkhist/darkhist.me/posts/cypress-axe-part-one.md

 ## Cypress-Axe Setup

 Remember that `cypress-axe` plugin we installed?
-Well, that's the plugin that actually does the accessibility audits for us, so let's set that up
+Well, that's what actually does the accessibility audits for us so let's set that up by adding the following to `cypress/support/index.js`

-Update `cypress/support/index.js` to enable using `cypress-axe` commands like

 ```js
 import 'cypress-axe';